 CuddleBug Weighted Blanket for Kids and Adults (10, 15 and 20 lbs) – The price varies depending on the size of the blanket you buy.
 They have a 4.9 out of 5 review status, and the company boasts a lifetime guarantee.
 This gravity blanket is made of 100% cotton and the weight of it comes from fine glass sand (that would be soft to touch) and dispersed in small pockets for even distribution.
 Other cheaper brands may be using poly pellets that are harsh to the touch and cause uneven weight distribution.

 I am no one’s spokesperson and I am only interested in sharing holistic ideas with you that are free of side effects and bring comfort and healing to your life.
-That said I do earn a few nickels from my affilliate link if you decide to purchase any of these and click through my link.
+That said I do earn a few nickels from my affiliate link if you decide to purchase any of these and click through my link.
 There are dozens of good brands, and you should do a thorough search before making a purchase.
-If you’d like to try a supplement designed to support healthy circadian rhythms and sleep, CLICK HERE to learn more about Sleep Script.